5 Dirty Financial Secrets of Homeownership

 However, property taxes come in the mail but once a year (or two payments, but one horrible envelope) like a reverse lottery ticket.
 It can't go into your monthly budget, because it doesn't happen monthly, but if you don't plan for it and can be stranded up a very specific creek without a rowing implement.

 I go into one solution for how to deal with yearly expenses in my post on one trick to make you hit your budget every month, but however you deal with property taxes, just make sure that they don't catch you by surprise.

 The type of Maintenance your house will need depends greatly on the area you live in and the specific house you buy.

 Typical expenses are exterminator bills, air conditioner or heater maintenance, Landscaping bills, and regular upkeep for your large appliances. if you bought a house with a pool or a large yard, that will need maintaining as well.
 If you bought in an area with a funky water supply (cough, cough, my area) you might have to do a solid amount of repiping to avoid pinpoint leaks.

 Again, this is not something you can fully know before you go into the situation.
-Once you live someplace, stuff will begin to break, and you will get a good feel for how often everything needs to be maintained.
+While you can take steps to minimize the risk of some maintenance issues, such as AC humidity problems, other faults can still occur.
+Once you live someplace, stuff will begin to break, but you will get a good feel for how often everything needs to be maintained.

 In short, just plan that you are going to spend a little more than you think on maintenance and you will probably turn out okay.